top of page

 Galvanic corrosion can have severe repercussions for boat owners if left unresolved.

-• Corrosion on the props and shafts can lead to decreased speed and manoeuvrability, impacting the boat's performance and fuel efficiency
+• Corrosion on the props and shafts can lead to decreased speed and maneuverability, impacting the boat's performance and fuel efficiency.

 How to prevent galvanic corrosion

-Galvanic corrosion poses a significant threat to the longevity and performance of boats, but with proper understanding and preventive measures, its impact can be mitigated.
-Its best that boat owners remain proactive in implementing corrosion control strategies to safeguard their vessels and prevent issues before they become a problem.
+Galvanic corrosion can pose a significant threat to your boat, but with proper understanding and preventive measures its impact can be mitigated.
+As an owner it's best to be proactive and implement corrosion control strategies to prevent issues before they become a problem.

 Steinbauer.jpg